learnasyougo/CleanCodingPrinciplesInCSharp/README.md

 - good practice
   - put the js inside a seperate js file
   - use C# to load up or inject dynmaic data in the header in a http call.

+> One language per file; avoid using one language to write another language/format via strings.
+Search, use and leverage libraries that do this for you, in stead of doing it yourself.

+#### Each technology is potentially evil
+- linq-2-sql could be potentially evil when it's used for massive queries or outer joins
+- sql is great but should embed display logic
+- c# is great but should never be used to write JS or HTML in strings, leverage a library for that

+### Maximing signal to noise
+- *TED* rules
+  - *T*erse: your code should not be excessively wordy
+  - *E*xpresive: clear what the code is trying to do
+  - *D*oes one thing: clear responsibily, and does this one thing well
+- When we read code our brain is the compiler.
+Humans can hold around 7 items in short term memory.
+This implies that it has an effect on
+  - number of parameters per method
+  - number of methods in a class
+  - number of varibales currently in scope
+- Refactor regurarely, as noise (or mess) builds over time.
+It builds quietly and slowly.

+### *DRY* Don't repeat yourself
+- It's same as DB normalization
+- Copy and paste is often a design problem (aka _duplication_).
+Avoid this as it creates a maintenance problem.
+  - Try to refactor.
+  - But be careful, not all code that looks the same has the same intent.

+### Self-documenting code
+> Understanding the original programmer's intent is the most difficult problem.
+> ~ Fjelstad & Hamlen (1979)

+- Express intent clearly
+- Use layers of abstraction, so the reader can walk through the different levels of detail
+- Format for readibility
+- Favor code over comments, comments are noise, if the code can tell the story

+# <a name="naming"></a>Naming
+## <a name="whynamingmatters"></a>Why naming matters